tpetkov87/AzMplc2/README.md

 To run the app:

-a.
-Clone the app repository.
+	1. Clone the app repository.
-b.
-Open the solution in Visual Studio (using the SitefinityWebApp.sln file).
+	2. Open the solution in Visual Studio (using the SitefinityWebApp.sln file).
-c.
-Run the app.
+	3. Run the app.

 ### Running in Azure